Active Learning with Task-Driven Representations for Messy Pools: Experimental Details

 \subsubsection{Active learning}

-\paragraph{Initial labeled set:}To create our initial labeled set, we randomly sampled 2 labels from ``0'', ``1'', and ``2'' for \textbf{F+MNIST}; for \textbf{CheXpert} we randomly sampled 4 labels from ``0'' and ``1''; for \textbf{CIFAR-10+100} we randomly sampled 2 classes for each of our target classes and ``0'' class.
+\paragraph{Initial labelled set:}To create our initial labelled set, we randomly sampled 2 labels from ``0'', ``1'', and ``2'' for \textbf{F+MNIST}; for \textbf{CheXpert} we randomly sampled 4 labels from ``0'' and ``1''; for \textbf{CIFAR-10+100} we randomly sampled 2 classes for each of our target classes and ``0'' class.

 \paragraph{Labelling budget:} We chose our labelling budget based on the number of data points at which our approach plateaued.
 For \textbf{F+MNIST} we chose a budget of 500 labels; for \textbf{CheXpert} we chose a budget of 6,000 labels; for \textbf{CIFAR-10+100} we chose a budget of 10,000 labels.